somnusjs/somnus/README.md

 ```

 The name of test files should reflect their corresponding library and module files' names and directory structure.

+## Migration

+- From 1.0.x to 1.1.x:

+  There is a breaking change.
+Before, it was `let somnus = require('somnus');`, now it is `let somnus = require('somnus').init();`.
+This allows passing in an optional config object to initialize Somnus.
+One use for it is to pass the key `accessControlAllowOrigin` with a desired value.

 FAQs
 ====